-To meet prescribed fire needs, the CCCB has equipment that can be borrowed.
+To meet prescribed fire needs, the CCCB has equipment that can be borrowed and used in Cherokee County and surrounding area.
 To reserve equipment or for more information, call 712-225-6709

 Personal Protective Equipment (PPE)

 Always wear natural materials such as cotton, wool, and leather when burning, even as underclothes!
 However, even cotton will catch fire if it soaks up a little drip torch fuel.
 Nomex, a material designed to be flame resistant, worn over cotton, protects from both heat and flame.
 The CCCB has two Nomex jumpsuits for your personal use.

 The CCCB has four of these canister-shaped tools designed to steadily drip a gas/diesel mix from a burning wick, to drop fire where you want it.
 Users of these torches should be prepared to provide their own diesel fuel and gas in a 3:1 ratio mixture.